-PROJECT ATTRIBUTE TYPE CIMP-CAPITAL IMPROVEMENT; NRMR-NON RECURRING MAINTENANCE/REPAIR PROJECT ID MC - capitalized/DM - non-capitalized (2 characters) FY Fiscal year that runs from July 1st to June 30th (2 digits) BUILDING Initials of building/location (2-4 characters) ENDING DIGITS Number of project at the location for the fiscal year (1-3 digits) SAMPLE: MC21ADM01 or DM21ADM01

-- g.
-A comprehensive capital projects report updated after the close of each fiscal month reflects funding and expenditures and projected expenses and revenues. - h.
+PROJECT ATTRIBUTE CIMP-CAPITAL IMPROVEMENT; NRMR-NON RECURRING TYPE MAINTENANCE/REPAIR PROJECT ID MC - capitalized/DM - non-capitalized (2 characters) FY Fiscal year that runs from July 1st to June 30th (2 digits) BUILDING Initials of building/location (2-4 characters) ENDING DIGITS Number of project at the location for the fiscal year (1-3 digits) SAMPLE: MC22ADM01 or DM22ADM01 g.
+A comprehensive capital projects report updated after the close of each fiscal month reflects funding and expenditures and projected expenses and revenues.

+- h.
 The current financial information is taken from the PeopleSoft CFS, SF State's official ledger of record.
-Each month, the project manager projects expenditures; the project accountant reconciles and reviews the Financial Data Warehouse (FDW) financial statements, and the accounting department projects financing costs (if the project is funded by debt).
+Each month, the project manager projects expenditures; the project accountant reconciles and reviews the Financial Data Warehouse (FDW) financial statements, and the accounting department projects financing costs (if the project is funded by debt). - i.

-- i.
 Direct salaries should never be charged to capital construction projects.
-Project management fees are recorded as internal professional fees, not as a payroll expenses.
+Project management fees are recorded as internal professional fees, not as a payroll expense.
 Only project expenses within the approved budget may be charged to the project.
-The VP & CFO of Administration & Finance must approve any exceptions to this procedure. - j.
+The VP of Administration and Finance must approve any exceptions to this procedure. - j.
 Without prior approval, projects do not run in overdraft.
 Departmental reserves are the first source of funding for any unauthorized overdrafts. - k.
-The project accountant will close out the capital project code no later than one year after occupancy of the facility, or when it is declared substantially completed.
-If invoices or other payments remain outstanding, the project manager must contact accounting to request a delay, closing of the project code. - I. The status and financial position of capital projects will be reviewed regularly with the project owner, chaired by the management center. - m.
-Project Funding: The project champion department is responsible for ensuring that adequate funding is available and transferred regularly to the project code to prevent overdrafts. - n.
-Project managers with the support of the project accountant maintain the total project budget and track expenditures, prepare projections, estimate cash requirements, and account for the use of contingencies.
+The project accountant will close out the capital project code no later than one year after occupancy of the facility, or when it is declared substantially complete.
+If invoices or other payments remain outstanding, the project manager must write to accounting to delay closing the project code. - I. The status and financial position of capital projects will be reviewed regularly with the project owner, chaired by the management center. - m.
+Project Funding: The project champion department ensures that adequate funding is available and transferred regularly to the project code to prevent overdrafts. - n.
+With the support of the project accountant, project managers maintain the total project budget and track expenditures, prepare projections, estimate cash requirements, and account for the use of contingencies.
 The project manager reviews project estimates with the AVP of CPDC.
 The project accountant reviews monthly accounting system statements from FDW for discrepancies.
-Project managers, financial owners, and the members of management center meet quarterly to discuss the financial status of all major capital projects. - o.
-After the capital fund is approved the only new projects that will be included as amendments will be projects that qualified as emergency projects. - p.
-Capital project contingency funds should be tightly controlled to deal with unexpected project developments and should be included in the original estimated cost (no less than 10% to the construction estimated cost).
-All significant programmatic and owner controlled scope changes that occur during the design or construction phase, which significantly impact the contingency or total project budget, must be approved by the appropriate department project requestor, and a new project charter change order must be issued and approved.
+Project managers, financial owners, and the members of the management center meet quarterly to discuss the financial status of all major capital projects. - o.
+After the capital fund is approved the only new projects that will be included as amendments will be projects that qualify as emergency projects. - p.
+Capital project contingency funds should be tightly controlled to deal with unexpected project developments and should be included in the original estimated cost (no more than 10% of the estimated construction cost).
+All significant programmatic and owner-controlled scope changes that occur during the design or construction phase and which significantly impact the contingency or total project budget must be approved by the

+- appropriate department project requestor, and a new project charter change order must be issued and approved.
 The project manager will track all uses of project contingencies. - q.
-Project managers monitor all project schedules and keep all interested parties informed of changes to the anticipated schedules.
+Project managers monitor all project schedules and keep all interested parties informed of changes to the anticipated plans.